Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Spherical two-distance sets

-\paragraph{Case 2:} $\vec{H}$ has parallel edges.
+\textit{Case 2:} $\vec{H}$ has parallel edges.
 Let $e_1$ and $e_2$ be a pair of parallel edges.
 Since $\vec{H}$ is connected, there is a spanning tree $T$ that contains $e_1$.
-One can check that the set of vectors $\dset{\vec{v}(e)}{e \in E(T) \cup \sset{e_2}}$ is linearly independent.
+One can check that the set of vectors $\dset{\vec{e} \in D_n}{e \in E(T) \cup \sset{e_2}}$ is linearly independent.
 Therefore

 We next use the discharging method to bound the average degree $2m / n$ of $\vec{H}$.
 Each vertex $v$ starts with the charge $d(v)$, that is, the degree of $v$.
-We claim that if $d(v) > p$ then exactly one of the following two situations happens. \begin{enumerate}[nosep, label=(\Roman*)] \item The sign $\sigma(v, e)$ is the same for every edge $e$ incident to $v$. \item The edges incident to $v$ are precisely two pairs $(e_1, e_1')$ and $(e_2, e_2')$ of parallel edges satisfying $\sigma(v, e_1) \neq \sigma(v, e_2)$, and in particular $d(v) = 4$ and $p = 3$. \end{enumerate} Indeed, suppose that $d(v) > p$, and suppose that situation \ref{item:p-1} does not happen, that is, there exist two edges $e_1$ and $e_2$ incident to $v$ such that $\sigma(v, e_1) \neq \sigma(v, e_2)$.
+We claim that for every vertex $v$ with $d(v) > p$, exactly one of the following two situations happens. \begin{enumerate}[label=(\Roman*)] \item The vertex $v$ is uniform, that is, the sign $\sigma(v, e)$ is the same for every edge $e$ incident to $v$. \item The edges incident to $v$ are precisely two pairs $(e_1, e_1')$ and $(e_2, e_2')$ of parallel edges satisfying $\sigma(v, e_1) \neq \sigma(v, e_2)$, and in particular $d(v) = 4$ and $p = 3$. \end{enumerate} Indeed, suppose that $d(v) > p$, and suppose that situation \ref{item:p-1} does not happen, that is, there exist two edges $e_1$ and $e_2$ incident to $v$ such that $\sigma(v, e_1) \neq \sigma(v, e_2)$.
 Because $d(v) > p \ge 3$, we may further assume that $e_1$ and $e_2$ intersect at $v$ by replacing $e_1$ or $e_2$ with another edge incident to $v$ in case $e_1$ and $e_2$ are parallel.
 Because $d(v) \ge 4$, according to \ref{item:p-b}, situation \ref{item:p-2} must happen.

-To describe the discharging rules, we say that a pair of parallel edges $e_1$ and $e_2$ is \emph{monochromatic} if $c(e_1) = c(e_2)$, and \emph{colorful} otherwise, and for every vertex $v$ with $d(v) > p$, we call $v$ a \emph{type I} vertex when \ref{item:p-1} happens, and a \emph{type II} vertex when \ref{item:p-2} happens.
-The first discharging rule sends $1$ from every type I vertex $v$ to each of its neighbors $v'$ that are connected to $v$ through a monochromatic pair of parallel edges.
-The second discharging rule sends $1/2$ from every type II vertex $v$ to each of its two neighbors.
+To describe the discharging rules, we say that two edges $e_1$ and $e_2$ are \emph{twin} if they are parallel and $c(e_1) = c(e_2)$, and for every vertex $v$ with $d(v) > p$, we call $v$ a \emph{type I} vertex when \ref{item:p-1} happens, and a \emph{type II} vertex when \ref{item:p-2} happens.

+\begin{itemize} \item The first discharging rule sends $1$ from every type I vertex $v$ to each of its neighbors $v'$ that are connected to $v$ through twin edges. \item The second discharging rule sends $1/2$ from every type II vertex $v$ to each of its two neighbors. \end{itemize}